Marcelo-Theodoro/MyOwnPythonWebFramework/README.md

-# MyOwnPythonFramework
+# MyOwnPythonWebFramework

-A MVC and WSGI compliant *web framework*.
+MVC and WSGI compliant *web framework*.

 I DO NOT recommend use in production.
-I'm writing this web framework for learning purpose only, at least until now.
+I'm writing this web framework for learning purpose only.

 # How to

-Clone the repository.
-Execute the server.py file and access http://127.0.0.1:8080/ from the web browser.

-You can write your on controllers in the controllers.py file.

-Views and models are not implemented yet.
+TODO.

 # Files